Shukubo Kakurinbo Temple Inn (Minobu, Yamanashi)

 Ms. Higuchi welcoming me to her temple inn

 The first thing to strike me as I approached the temple inn was the bird song and faint sound of monks tapping on a mokusho, a type of round wooden drum.
-The scent of tiger lilies filled the air as we walked by a colourful ancient temple and cemetery near the entrance to the inn.
+The scent of lilies filled the air as we walked by a colourful ancient temple and cemetery near the entrance to the inn.
 Only later did I learn that the inn or shukubou, a traditional temple inn where devotees of the temple used to stay, belongs to the temple and cemetery complex.
 The temple was built more than 550 years ago and an ornate ceiling was added 200 years later as a gift by the 4th Tokugawa Shogun, Tokugawa Ietsuna (1641-1680).
 The temple ceiling bears a striking resemblance to the famous shrine at Nikko as the very same carpenters were responsible for its construction.

 Gyogakuin Kakurinbo Temple